 Report 2: Student Characteristics and Outcomes

-Recovery Academy Students’ Characteristics and Outcomes 2015-22
+Recovery Campus: Students’ Characteristics and Outcomes 2015-22

 This is the second of related short reports that describe how recovery schools are an evidence-based approach to supporting young people in graduating from high school and building a substance-free lifestyle.
 Recovery schools’ primary goal is to educate students working a recovery program in a sober environment.
 Staff members typically include substance use counselors, teachers and mental health professionals. i – source